Title: Playtime Is Over

 Artist: Anne de Vries

-Produced in collaboration with ODYSSEY, Cologne
+Produced in Collaboration With: ODYSSEY, Cologne

 Documentation from the group exhibition ‘To Romanticize with Indecision’